tewhey-lab/tewhey-lab.github.io/index.md

 ---

 ### What's new with us?
+_12-16-2022_ &nbsp; &nbsp; **MPRAduo out now in Cell Genomics!** <br>
+Our work on characterizing genome-wide RE1 silencers using MPRAduo is out in Cell Genomics!
+Our team, lead by post-doc Kousuke Mouri, modified MPRA to test repressive elements and characterized ~13000 human RE1.
+You can read the paper [here](https://www.cell.com/cell-genomics/pdfExtended/S2666-979X(22)00192-6)

 _11-06-2022_ &nbsp; &nbsp; **New members of the Tewhey Lab!** <br>
 We would like to welcome our new lab members Niketa and Frank!
 Niketa is a first year PhD student in the Tufts Mammalian Genetics program at JAX and Frank is a summer student in the JAX Summer Student Program.
 You can learn more about Frank and Niketa [here](https://www.tewheylab.org/members/).